[HISTORY: Adopted by the Mayor and Council of the Borough of Paulsboro as indicated in article histories. Amendments noted where applicable.]

 Meters of the size in excess of two inches shall be subject to an annual inspection, calibration and certification with the results forwarded to the Borough of Paulsboro.
 These tests shall be at the expense of the property owner.
 The certifying agency shall be subject to the approval of the Borough Water Superintendent.

 In case of any new service, the bills for work done or material furnished by the Water Department must be paid before the water is turned on.

-All of the above charges shall be payable quarterly.
+All of the above charges shall be billed and payable quarterly.
 All bills for water service shall be payable at the office of the Borough Collector.
-If such bills are not paid on or before March 1 for the first quarter, June 1 for the second quarter, September 1 for the third quarter and December 1 for the fourth quarter, water service shall be shut off and not turned on except upon the payment of arrears, with interest of 18% per year, accrued on a daily basis (18/365) on the unpaid balance until such balance is paid in full, and a fee of $50 for turning on the water.
+The water billing shall be based on water meter reading at the end of each quarter.
+If such bills are not paid on or before April 15 for the first quarter, July 15 for the second quarter, October 15 for the third quarter and January 15 for the fourth quarter, water service shall be shut off and not turned on except upon the payment of arrears, with interest of 18% per year, accrued on a daily basis (18/365) on the unpaid balance until such balance is paid in full, and a fee of $50 for turning on the water.
 All unpaid property bills shall be rendered to the property owner.
 All unpaid water bills and other water charges shall become liens on the property benefiting from water services as provided by the New Jersey Revised Statutes.

 [Amended 12-17-1974 by Ord.
 No. 571]

 Before water shall be turned on for building purposes, an advance payment of $50 shall be made for a one-family frame house.
 In cases of larger buildings or apartments, the charge shall be determined by the Superintendent.

 Water services inside a building shall have a break of sufficient size to take care of the proper meter, six inches above the finished floor and six inches from the wall on the house side of the main shutoff, so that a meter may be installed.
 There shall be no outlets on the street side of the meter.